obrienceob/EmployeeTracker/README.md

 ![](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-THis is a mock Content Managemnt System for managing a company's employees.
+This is a mock Content Managemnt System for managing a company's employees.
 It is a command line applicationbuild using SQL, node, inquirer, and MySQL.
 It allows non develops to interact with the employee management system.

 Here is an example of the database set up: